 kbycphotography//Getty Images

-Why it works: This exercise works your posterior tibialis – a tendon that pulls up the arch of your foot, preventing flat-footedness and collapse.
+Knee pain after running: How to spot and fix it: This exercise works your posterior tibialis – a tendon that pulls up the arch of your foot, preventing flat-footedness and collapse.
 By strengthening the tendon, you actively counteract the collapsing of your arch.
 At least half of the value of this exercise is controlling the movement and slowly returning to the start position, so make sure to do that.
 The only caveat is that this can lead to fatigue with fewer reps – keep that in mind if you feel your form breaking.

 1. Sit on the floor with one leg straight out.
 Wrap an unlooped band around the ball of foot, holding each end in hands far enough away from the foot to create tension.